Lining Pro.com Technical Brief

 The Bottom Line

 The score is powerful, but it is not the whole decision.
-A responsible interpretation looks at defect type, severity, frequency, location, pipe material, access, consequence, and repair feasibility.
-A Grade 5 defect deserves attention, but the right answer may be spot repair, lining, bursting, replacement, or engineering review depending on context.
+A responsible interpretation looks at defect type, severity, frequency, location, pipe material, access, consequence, footage quality, cleaning status, repair feasibility, and professional judgment.
+A Grade 5 defect deserves attention, but the right answer may be spot repair, lining, bursting, replacement, or engineering review depending on the full context.

 Lining Pro.com helps users browse contractors who understand sewer inspection, trenchless rehabilitation, CIPP lining, cast iron repair, hydro jetting, descaling, pipe bursting, and structural pipe renewal.
-Customers should always review camera footage, ask how the condition score was interpreted, and do their own independent research before hiring any contractor.
+Customers should always review camera footage, ask how the condition score was interpreted, consult official NASSCO resources where applicable, and do their own independent research before hiring any contractor.

 Browse Trenchless Sewer Repair Contractors